 Competing interests.
 TFP is an associate editor of Magnetic Resonance.

 Acknowledgements.
-We are grateful to Vasyl Denysenkov, without whom the high-field DNP experiments analyzed here would have not been possible.
-Andrey Kuzhelev was the first to realize that the DNP spectra presented in this paper manifest not only the Overhauser effect but also the solid effect.
+We are grateful to Vasyl Denysenkov, without whom the analyzed high-field DNP experiments would have not been possible.
+This work was funded by grant 405972957 of the German Research Foundation (DFG).